lmeromy/Project1-ShopInventorySoftware/README.md

 Project brief: Build software for a shop keeper who requires an app which allows them to keep track of their shop's inventory.
 Use the Model-View-Controller (MVC) architecture pattern to structure your software.

+I built a product called Warehouser and implemented it with a hypothetical outdoor recreation gear and clothing retailer called "Adventures-R-Us".

-Built using the following technologies:
+Developed using the following technologies:
 * Ruby
 * HTML
 * CSS